 Most campgrounds in Death Valley are first come, first served.

 You’ll need a debit card to pay for your spot.
 Between Stovepipe Wells and Sunset Park, there are 460 first-come, first-serve spots.

 Shasta Cascade Region Located in Northern California, Shasta Cascade is another ideal place for campers to pitch their tent.

 The area is filled with few people, but it’s one of the best places to visit.
 It’s perfect for camping, fishing, sightseeing and more.

 If you are planning to visit California and you’ve never been to this area, it’s the best place to camp.

 There is a reason why California is called the Golden State.
 Of course, there are beautiful places to stay, but camping in one of the areas mentioned above will give you a golden chance to enjoy almost everything that California has to offer.

-Author BIO:This is Katrina from Hiking Camping Guide, travel writer by profession and lover of world cultures, food, oceans, languages, souls, wild spaces and urban places by nature.
+Author BIO:This is Katrina from Hiking Camping Guide, a travel writer by profession and lover of world cultures, food, oceans, languages, souls, wild spaces, and urban places by nature.